Carreau/phd-dissertation/parts/roleofactin.rst

 Where `barbed` and `pointed` designate respectively the barbed and pointed end, and :math:`k_+` and :math:`k_-` are the polymerisation and de-polymerisation rate.
 The concentration in barbed and pointed end denoted by :math:`C_{{barbed}/{pointed}}`.
-By assuming that the number of pointed end is equal to the number of barbed end, one can derive the steady state which give rise to the critical monomer concentration below which an actin filament cannot
+By assuming that the number of pointeds end is equal to the number of barbed ends, one can derive the steady state which give rise to the critical monomer concentration below which an actin filament cannot
 grow: :math:`[G-Actin]_c`.

 The rate constants of elongation of actin have been determined and depend of whether the monomer is bound to ADP or ATP :cite:`Pollard1986`.
-We should consider the fact that the  ATP-bound actin will hydrolyse to ADP-Pi before releasing the inorganic phosphate.The hydrolysis and phosphate release rates also depend on whether the monomer is part of a filament or in solution.
+We should consider the fact that the  ATP bound to actin will hydrolyse to ADP-Pi before releasing the inorganic phosphate.The hydrolysis and phosphate release rates also depend on whether the monomer is part of a filament or in solution.
 The hydrolysis of ATP-bound actin into ADP bound actin in the filament,  leads to an imbalance of actin